microsoft/vscode-docs/docs/java/java-debugging.md

 For the debugger to work, you also need to have the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) with your VS Code installed.
 To make it easier, we provide a [Java Extension Pack](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) which bundles  the [Language Support for Java(TM) by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java), the [Debugger for Java](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-debug) and several other popular Java [extensions](/docs/java/extensions.md).

-While you can manually installed the extension pack from the Extension view (`kb(workbench.view.extensions)`) by typing `vscode-java-pack` in the Extension view search box, the extension pack would also be promoted to you for installation when you edit a Java file in VS Code for the first time.
+You can manually install the extension pack from the Extension view (`kb(workbench.view.extensions)`) by typing `vscode-java-pack` in the search box.
+You will also be prompted to install the Java Extension Pack when you edit a Java file in VS Code for the first time.

 ## Use